 (b) Types and forms of family.

 (c) Lineage and descent

-(d) Patriarchy and the sexual division of labor
+(d) Patriarchy and sexual division of labour

 (e) Contemporary trends.